jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/modifyInstancePassword.md

 ## Description
-Modify the VM password, and the operation is only available when there is no task in progress for the machine. <br>
+Modify the VM password.
+This operation is only available when there is no task in progress for the VM.
 The new password will take effect after the VM is rebooted.